Distributed Time- and Event-Triggered Observers for Linear Systems: Non-Pathological Sampling and Inter-Event Dynamics: Introduction

 \section{Introduction}

-Cooperative control of distributed systems has been extensively studied over decades, e.g., coupled oscillators \citep*{proskurnikov2016synchronization,poveda2019hybrid}, consensus \citep*{ren2005consensus,priscoli2015leader}, rendezvous in space \citep*{dimarogonas2007rendezvous}, and formation control \citep*{vidal2003formation}.
-An important class of cooperative control problems is cooperative output regulation, which includes leader-following consensus as a special case \citep*{li2018cooperative}.
-The problem of cooperative output regulation aims to design a distributed control law by using local information such that the regulated errors of agents converge to zero \citep*{su2011cooperative,isidori2014robust,xiang2017cooperative}.
-A comprehensive survey on cooperative output regulation for continuous- and discrete-time systems can be found in \cite{huang2016certainty}.
+{\myr Cooperative control of distributed systems has been extensively studied over decades, e.g., coupled oscillators \citep*{proskurnikov2016synchronization,poveda2019hybrid}, consensus \citep*{ren2005consensus,priscoli2015leader}, and formation control \citep*{mou2015target, vidal2003formation}.
+An essential class of cooperative control problems is the {leader-following consensus problem}, which aims to drive the state of agents to synchronize with an autonomous system called the leader.
+Typically, the leader is described by the following autonomous differential equation

+where $S\in \mathds{R}^{n\times n}$ is the system matrix of the leader; $v(t)\in \mathds{R}^{n}$ is the state of the leader representing the reference signal to be tracked.
+A compulsory difficulty in overcoming the the problem is that the state of the leader is not available for each follower or some nodes.
+As a result, the problem naturally raises the distributed state estimation problem, which aims to design the distributed observer asymptotically estimate the state of the leader system using local interaction with its neighbors \cite{wu2021design}.}